Almost 100 clashes have occurred between the AFU and the Russian Army since the beginning of the day — online.ua

 Points of attention

-Operational information as of 16:00 on 10/31/2025 regarding the Russian invasion was provided by the General Staff of the Armed Forces of Ukraine.
+Operational information as of 16:00 06.11.2025 regarding the Russian invasion was provided by the General Staff of the Armed Forces of Ukraine,

-In the South Slobozhansk direction, the Defense Forces repelled three enemy attacks in the Vovchansk area and in the Dvorichansk and Kolodyazny directions.
-Clashes continue.
+In the South-Slobozhansk direction, the Defense Forces have repelled four attacks by enemy troops, and another battle is ongoing.
+The enemy is trying to advance in the Vovchansk area and towards Dvorichanske.

-In the Kupyansk direction, Ukrainian soldiers repelled 10 attacks by the invaders, the enemy is trying to break through in the area of Petropavlivka, Pishchane and in the directions of Novoplatonivka, Novoosynovo.
-Seven clashes are ongoing to this day.
+In the Kupyansk direction, Russian occupiers attacked the positions of our defenders 10 times towards the settlements of Petropavlivka, Pishchane, and Hlushkivka.
+Three clashes are currently ongoing.

-In the Lyman direction, the invading army carried out eight attacks on the positions of Ukrainian units near Torske, Karpivka, Derylove and towards the settlements of Koroviy Yar and Lyman, two clashes are ongoing.
+In the Lyman direction, the invading army carried out six attacks on the positions of Ukrainian units near the settlements of Novoyehorivka, Hrekivka, Zarichne, Novoselivka and towards the settlement of Koroviy Yar.
+Four combat clashes are ongoing.

-Seven times the occupiers tried to advance in the Slavyansk direction, the aggressor attacked in the areas of Yampol, Dronivka, Serebryanka, Pereyzne, Siversk, and Viymka.
+In the Slavyansk direction, the Defense Forces repelled eight attacks.
+Invading units tried to advance near Yampol, Dronivka, Siversk, Serebryanka, and Fedorivka, and three more clashes are ongoing.

-In the Kramatorsk direction, the aggressor once advanced in the area of Chasovy Yar and was stopped by our soldiers.
+In the Kramatorsk direction, our soldiers repelled two attacks near the settlements of Novomarkovo and Vyrolyubivka.

-In the Kostyantynivka direction, the enemy carried out ten assault operations in the areas of Shcherbynivka, Pleshchiivka, Toretsk and in the direction of Sofiivka.
-Three clashes are still ongoing.
+In the Kostyantynivka direction, the enemy carried out nine assault operations in the areas of the settlements of Oleksandro-Shultyne, Shcherbynivka, Rusyn Yar and in the direction of Sofiivka.
+Three combat clashes are still ongoing.

-In the Hulyaipil direction, the enemy attacked the positions of our defenders three times in the Novomykolaivka area and in the direction of Novy.
-Zaliznychne was hit by airstrikes.
+In the Hulyaipil direction, four combat clashes were recorded in the Novomykolaivka area and in the direction of Novy.
+All enemy attacks were repelled.

-In the Orikhiv direction, our soldiers repelled an assault by the invaders in the Novoandreivka area.
-Lukyanivske and Novoyakovlivka were subjected to airstrikes.
+In the Dnieper direction, Ukrainian units repelled one enemy attack in the direction of the Antoniv Bridge.

-In the Dnieper direction, the enemy twice tried to approach our defenders and was repulsed.

 More on the topic